Find Affordable College Courses

 Doctor’s Degrees in History

 There are 157 schools in the United States where you can get your doctor's degree in history.
-This degree is more popular with male students, and about 19% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 16.8% of history graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 22 were from an underrepresented racial-ethnic group.
+Also, 16.1% of history graduates were international students.

 Education Levels of History Majors